 Then Window Arch appears along the bottom of the White Knuckle Hill section of the Jeep route:

-Around the corner and then headed back SW one passes this cool spire along the road.
+Continue following the Jeep road and once at the top of the hill the route goes back down and around the corner and heads SW again where one passes this cool spire along the road.
 It reminded me of the statues from Easter Island:

 Not far past the spire there is a spur road/hike on the right to Pritchett Natural Bridge (which is really an arch).
 The short hike passes two other arches a (Cummings and Wigwam) and is definitely worth it: